Colleges by Location

 Champlain College prioritizes career development and ensuring students are prepared to enter the workforce upon graduation.
 The college's Career Collaborative department offers comprehensive support services, including resume writing assistance, interview coaching, and access to a network of alumni and employers.
 The college also has a strong track record of post-graduate success, with job placement rates consistently exceeding the national average.
 The small class sizes and personalized attention from faculty members contribute to a supportive learning environment, allowing students to thrive and achieve their career goals.
 Overall, Champlain College offers a dynamic and forward-thinking educational experience, empowering students to become successful professionals in their chosen fields.

 Located in Burlington, VT and set in a suburban environment, Champlain College is a private comprehensive higher education institution.
-It has a campus size of 27 acres.
-This academic institution uses a semester-based calendar.
-It has an acceptance rate of 62%.
-The freshman retention rate at Champlain College is 70% and the six-year graduation rate is 68%.
+This educational institution operates on a semester-based calendar.
+It has an acceptance rate of 66%.
+The freshman retention rate at Champlain College is 78% and the six-year graduation rate is 63%.

 Quick Facts